H-E-B: Joe V's Smart Shop

+In 2010, H-E-B opened 'Joe V's Smart Shop', a low-cost grocery chain featuring discounted items.
+As of June 2024, 10 stores are in Houston and two are in Dallas.
+A thirteenth location is planned to open in Dallas in late 2025.

+Store size is typically 55,000 square feet, and each location employs about 150 employees, who are eligible to receive the pay and benefits available to employees across H-E-B brand stores.

+The brand's name, Joe V's, is based on a company executive, Joe Villareal, who was the driving force behind the brand.

 True Texas BBQ

 True Texas BBQ is a barbecue restaurant chain located inside select H‑E‑B stores.

 Mexico

 H-E-B opened its first Mexican store in 1997 in Monterrey.
 It has more than 50 locations in Mexico.
 H-E-B crossed the $1 billion annual sales mark in Mexico in 2012.

 Litigation

 In the mid-1980s, local grocery chains Handy Andy and Centeno joined a lawsuit against H-E-B citing unfair pricing practices.
 H-E-B eventually settled the suit out of court with Centeno in 1998 for $6.5 million and with Handy Andy for an undisclosed settlement amount.

 H-E-B has paid $12 million to settle a whistleblower lawsuit accusing the San Antonio-based grocery chain of Medicaid fraud.
 Since at least 2006, according to the suit, H-E-B allegedly submitted to Texas Medicaid inflated prices on thousands of claims for prescriptions it filled so the company could obtain higher reimbursements than allowed.